WinVector/replyr/extras/BigDataTransforms.md

                   my_db = my_db)
 ```

-    ## # Source:   table<mvtrq_pu7tcngiqpybotrekqik_0000000001> [?? x 2]
+    ## # Source:   table<mvtrq_j0vu8nto5jw38f3xmcec_0000000001> [?? x 2]
     ## # Database: postgres 9.6.1 [postgres@localhost:5432/postgres]
     ##      group     x
     ##      <chr> <dbl>
     ## 1 group_g1     1
     ## 2 group_g2     5

 The point is: using the `replyr` package you *can* design in terms of higher-order data transforms, even when working with big data in `R`.
-Designs in terms of these operators tend to be succinct, powerful, and maintainable.
+Designs in terms of these operators tend to be succinct, powerful, performant, and maintainable.

 To master the terms `moveValuesToRows` and `moveValuesToColumns` I suggest trying the following two articles: